Patrik-Stas/indyscan/README.md

 ## Structure
 ```
-- awstf/               - terraform to create Indy-pool + Indyscan in AWS
+- start/               - automation to startup IndyScan (and optionally IndyPool)
 - indyscan-api/        - http client to call indyscan api
 - indyscan-webapp/     - nextjs web app
 - indyscan-daemon/     - process looking for a new transactions